 Maryland is committed to coming into full compliance with the HCBS rule in advance of the deadline.
 Many important milestones have already been met.
-The Transition Advisory Teams were created in 2015 and the stakeholder process is ongoing, with meetings on about a monthly basis.
-A pilot of the waiver program specific survey was completed for Medical Day Care in Fall 2015.
+The Transition Advisory Teams were created in 2015 and the stakeholder process is ongoing.
+A pilot of the waiver program specific survey was completed for Medical Day Care in fall 2015.
 The provider survey opened on Jan 4, 2016 and all Medical Day Care centers have now completed it.
-Compliance with the provider survey is ensured by suspending the provider numbers of non responding providers.
-As all Medical Day Care centers have now responded, no center will need to be suspended nor will any participants will need to be relocated due to noncompliance.
-Participant surveys are ongoing and will be completed by summer 2016.
+Compliance with the provider survey is ensured by suspending the numbers of non-responding providers.
+As all Medical Day Care centers have now responded, no center will need to be suspended nor will any participants need to be relocated due to noncompliance.
+Participant surveys are ongoing.

-Site visits will start by May 2016.
-Maryland is currently analyzing the data from the provider surveys to determine compliance with all components of the rule.
-Participant survey data and site visits will also be included in the analysis when complete.
+Site visits started in May 2016.
+Maryland analyzed the data from the provider surveys to determine compliance with all components of the rule.
+Participant survey data and site visits were included in the analysis when complete.

-Maryland already has process to assure that participants, through the person-centered planning process, are given the opportunity, the information, and the supports to make an informed choice for relocation if they desire or if it becomes necessary.
+Maryland already has a process to assure that participants, through the person-centered planning process, are given the opportunity, the information, and the support to make an informed choice for relocation if they desire or if it becomes necessary.
 Maryland provides a Freedom of Choice form to participants to sign annually that includes an attestation that the participant received a list of all providers.

-Maryland is in the process of doing a systemic assessment of all providers of facility based or residential services.
+Maryland did a systemic assessment of all providers of facility based or residential services.

 Maryland law and all regulations related to the Medical Day Care program were reviewed.
 Maryland has determined that nothing in current law or regulations conflicts with the HCBS rule, however there are some areas of the HCBS rule that are not addressed by current regulations.
-Maryland will update the regulations accordingly within the next two years.
+Maryland will update the regulations accordingly within the next three years.

 Maryland has completed the provider specific assessment survey for all Medical Day Care providers.
 The provider survey opened on Jan 4, 2016 and all Medical Day Care centers have now completed it.
-Compliance with the provider survey is ensured by suspending the provider numbers of non responding providers.
-As all Medical Day Care centers have now responded, no center will need to be suspended nor will any participants will need to be relocated due to noncompliance with the survey.
-Participant surveys are ongoing and will be completed by May 2016.
-All Supports Planners (case managers who are not associated with the provider) are required to complete a Community Settings Questionnaire with their client by the end of May 2016.
-Providers will assist participants in completing a participant survey on an annual basis, and will document this survey in the tracking system.
+Compliance with the provider survey is ensured by suspending the numbers of non-responding providers.
+As all Medical Day Care centers have now responded, no center will need to be suspended nor will any participants need to be relocated due to noncompliance with the survey.
+New providers are all sent a provider survey before the site visit.